 Bookings are required for all workshops and costs vary, see more on the Newcastle Art Gallery website.
 The gallery is open every day during the NSW school holidays

 Playgrounds, walking trails, open spaces, shelters and barbecues at Blackbutt Reserve are open.
 Visit Blackbutt and see family favourites like koalas, wallabies and wombats.
 You can also see emus, wallabies and kangaroos in a separate paddock behind the playground.
 The kiosk has reopened for snacks, coffee and animal food.
 Purchase a feeding cone from the kiosk and feed the emus.
-However, public programs, including animal feedings and reptile show, remain suspended until further notice.
-But you can book a private reptile or critter encounter with the Blackbutt rangers.

 There’s also 10km of walking trails and plentiful picnic and playground facilities to enjoy.
 Drop into Richley Reserve and experience the adventure playground with rope courses, bridges, swings and slides, and an adventure tower, or swing by the playground at the Carnley Avenue entrance ideal for children aged 6-10 years with interactive musical instruments and activities.